-What is GreatAuPair?
+What Is GreatAuPair?

 GreatAuPair is an online agency that matches care providers with families and families with care providers.
-Though GreatAuPair started out only offering an avenue for au pairs and nannies, it's service now extends to include pet sitters, tutors, housekeepers, senior care and personal assistants.
+Though GreatAuPair started out only offering an avenue for au pairs and nannies, its service now extends to include pet sitters, tutors, housekeepers, senior care, and personal assistants.

-- Free: You can create a profile, view profiles and respond to emails for free.
+- Free: You can create a profile, view profiles, and respond to emails for free.